Neo4j-backed Lean context for coding theory

 "name": "HuffmanPless.duadicSquareRootBound_basicBound",

-"kind": "theorem",
+"type": "theorem",

 "module": "CodingTheoryLib.HuffmanPless.Chapter6.Section_Weights",